 Here's how it works:Your program consists of courses designed to take you step-by-step through the knowledge and skills you'll employ in your new career in Medical Billing and Coding.
 As soon as your enrollment has been accepted, you will gain access to your student learning portal and you can begin your program right away.

-As you know, the Medical Billing and Coding program is an online academic program.
-This means that you will need high-speed internet access to participate in your program.
-In addition, you will need will need access to a Microsoft® Windows® based computer running Windows® 7 or later or an Apple® Mac® computer running OS X® or later, an email account, and either Microsoft® Office 2013, Office 365®, or a free Microsoft® account to access Word Online and Excel Online at no additional cost to complete your program.
+As you know this is an online academic program.
+This means you will need high-speed internet access to begin your program.
+In addition, you will need access to a Microsoft® Windows® based computer running Windows® 7 or later or an Apple® Mac® computer running OS X® or later, an email account, and either Microsoft® Office 2016 or Office 365® to participate in and complete your program.

 Program Goal and Outcomes